share this post

 • Repeat for the other cookies.

-• Bake cookies at 350°F (180°C) for 12-15 minutes or until the sides are slightly golden brown, don't overbake are they won't be as soft.
+• Bake the cookies at 350°F (180°C) for 12-15 minutes or until the sides are slightly golden brown, don't overbake are they won't be as soft.

 • Remove from the oven and cool down 5 minutes on the baking tray before transferring on a cooling rack.
 Slide a spatula under each cookie to gently transfer them onto a cooling rack without breaking.